Section 8 Inspections: The Rules and Requirements Landlords Need to Know

 Section 8 Inspection Results

-Once a Section 8 inspection is complete, an inspector may give one of three scores to every item they inspect in a unit.
-This includes a pass, which means that an area is fully compliant with Section 8 standards, a fail, which means that area in question must be addressed, or inconclusive, which means that not enough information is present for the inspector to make an informed decision.
+- inconclusive, which means that not enough information is present for the inspector to make an informed decision.
 In general, this simply means that an inspector will need to consult with the landlord to get more details about the unit or building component in question.
-If only one area in the inspection is regarded as a fail, the entire unit is considered a fail.

 In some situations, Section 8 inspections result in an inspector mandating that a owner reduce their rent, as they do not believe the current rental price is fair.
 However, in many cases, owners may be able to remedy this by making minor upgrades to their property, such as providing on-site laundry, ceiling fans, microwaves, or other amenities.
 These unit amenities will be reported on in the “Special Amenities” section of the inspection report, and, if they are sufficient, will generally make your intended rate acceptable to HUD.